Cryszon/cryszon.github.io/src/content/tools/vuejs/vee-validate.md

 usageStatus: inToolbox
 ---

-I migrated from FormKit to VeeValidate.
+I migrated from FormKit to VeeValidate and use [Zod](https://vee-validate.logaretm.com/v4/guide/composition-api/typed-schema#zod) for validation.